PrzZiomek2/my-book/README.md

-A web application for books lovers, to browse, rate, comment and discuss literary items.
-The app consist of books search, book rating system, user accuont with list of favourites and rated ones.
-Subsequently other functionalities, like reading suggestions and books ranking will be added.
+A web application for book lovers, to browse, rate, comment and discuss literary items.
+The app consists of book search, a book rating system, a user account with a list of favourites and rated ones.
+Subsequently, other functionalities, like reading suggestions and book ranking will be added.

 Project technology stack: